Long-Term Human Video Generation of Multiple Futures Using Poses: Experiments

 \subsection{Diversity of the generated futures}

-We evaluated the diversity of the predicted futures by calculating the distance between futures generated from the same input video.
-The more varied the futures are, the larger the distance.
-We calculate the distance between two future poses as the mean squared error (MSE) of the image coordinates of their 14 joints.
-Besides, we calculate the distance between two future videos as the cosine distance of the feature vectors from VGG16 (pretrained by ImageNet \cite{deng2009imagenet}).
+We evaluated the diversity of the predicted futures by calculating the distance between futures generated from the same input video as in \cite{lee2018stochastic,zhu2017toward}.
+The distance becomes larger as the generated futures show more variety.
+We generate 100 future samples from the same input video, and calculate the distances between all distinct pairs.

+We calculate the distance between two future poses as the mean squared error (MSE) of the xy-coordinates of their 14 joints.
+We use two kind of coordinates systems for this evaluation: One is the absolute coordinates (i.e., image coordinates) and the other is the relative coordinates (i.e., local coordinates with respect to the pose itself).
+In the relative coordinates, we subtract the coordinates of the right waist joint from all the coordinates.
+Besides, we calculate the distance between two future videos as the cosine distance of the feature vectors from VGG16 (pretrained by ImageNet \cite{deng2009imagenet}) as in \cite{lee2018stochastic}.
 This distance is calculated as the average of the five cosine distances between the feature vectors of each of the five pooling layers of VGG16.
-The L2 distance between the pixels of two videos is another possible distance.
-However, humans tend to recognize two videos different when different objects exist or different movements are performed.
-Whereas feature vectors of VGG16 are more sensitive to image content, L2 distance is more sensitive to visual attributes such as brightness.
-Thus, using cosine distance of feature vector of VGG16 is in line with human intuition.

 Our method is able to generate multiple futures by leveraging a latent code $c$ and an attraction point $a$.
-Therefore, we evaluate diversity in four ways: with $c$ and $a$, with $c$ and without $a$, without $a$ and with $c$, without $c$ and $a$.
-Also, we compare the results with the multiple futures generated with \cite{walker2017pose}.
+To determine the contribution of each one, we did an ablation study evaluating the diversity of the generated videos using four configurations: with $c$ and $a$, with $c$ and without $a$, without $c$ and with $a$, without $c$ and $a$.
+Also, we compare the results with the multiple futures generated by \cite{walker2017pose}.
 Since \cite{villegas2017learning} cannot generate diverse futures, it is not included in this evaluation.

 Table \ref{table:diversity} shows the obtained results.
-When we disabled both the latent code $c$ and the attraction point $a$, mode collapse occurs and the average distance between two samples is remarkably small.
-On the other hand, the greatest distance is obtained when using both $c$ and $a$.
-From this, we can conclude that our latent code and attraction point are effective to generate multiple futures.
+Disabling both the latent code $c$ and the attraction point $a$ leads to mode collapse, and the variety worsens.
+Thus, the average pose distance between two samples in our method is smaller than that of \cite{walker2017pose}.
+On the other hand, enabling either $c$ or $a$ leads to a greater distance between samples.
+Since enabling only $a$ encourages the generated human pose to move to a further location in the image, this configuration leads to the largest distance for poses in absolute coordinates.
+However, in the case of distances for poses in relative coordinates and distances for videos, enabling both $a$ and $c$ achieves the higher diversity.
+This proves the efficacy of our attraction point $a$ and latent code $c$ to generate multiple future poses.

+The qualitative results of our evaluation of diversity are included in the Sec. \ref{qualitative_diversity} of the supplementary materials.